Trigleos/ELFREVGO/README.md

 |--|--|--|
 | ★★★☆☆ | 20 minutes |★★★☆☆
 ## Modularity of ELFREVGO
 The great thing about ELFREVGO is its modularity.
-You can combine obfuscations to make reversing the binaries harder.
-You can even replace multiple library functions with different user-defined functions and to best of all is that nothing breaks the binary and it still runs normally.
+You can combine obfuscations to make reversing binaries harder.
+You can even replace multiple library functions with different user-defined functions and the best of all is that nothing breaks the binary and it still runs normally.
 For a moderately hard CTF challenge, combine every single obfuscation technique together and make complex user-defined functions that closely mirror the library functions they replace.
 ## Extension
 If you have any ideas on how to extend this project, feel free to open an issue or simply clone this repository and open a pull request.
 ## Sources